aivarsh/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for the Git course.
+This is a smaple repository app for the Git course.

 ## Roadmap
 * Add new features